 25. Go Karting in Paris

-Go Karting is absolutely entertaining.
-If you want to try it in the french capital, check out this page for more information.
+Because, well, Go Karting is absolutely entertaining.
+If you want to try it in the french capital, check out the Expat Magazine for more info.

 26. Escape Rooms (PURE FUN!!)